gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 (ref:fig5-12) Mosaic plot of the Arthritis data with large standardized residuals indicated (actually, there were none that were indicated because all were less than 2).
+Note that dashed borders correspond to negative standardized residuals (observed less than expected) and solid borders are positive standardized residuals (observed more than expected).

 ```